 Globally, sustainability is becoming a buzzword in every industry, and organic farming is one of the main advocates of agriculture.
 The 21st century is quickly turning into the age of organic living.
 The goal of organic farming is to improve both the environment and human health.
 According to Elayaraja et al. (2020), switching to organic farming is essential if you want to stay away from fertilizers and pesticides with chemical bases.
 The method puts a focus on using natural techniques to eradicate pests and weeds.
 Chemical residues can be found in food and other items, potentially leading to harmful consequences for both the environment and human health.
-Additionally, Kumari et al. (2020) makes the case that switching to organic farming is a good way to preserve the ecosystem.
+Additionally, Kumari et al. (2020) makes the case that shift to organic farming is a good way to preserve the ecosystem.
 The more significant worldwide problem of climate change illustrates the damage that is imminent to our ecosystem and calls for actions to guarantee that nature endures.
 Therefore, compared to traditional production methods, ecological production practices greatly maintain the spread of biodiversity.
 Furthermore, Karunakaran (2021) highlights that using organic farming rather than conventional farming could improve the nutritional value of meals and food products.
 Organic farming eliminates the possibility of experiencing negative effects on the environment and human health by using organic methods in place of genetically modified organisms.
 Thus, there are additional benefits to organic farming for both the environment and people.
 As a result, it ought to be broadly embraced to promote sustainable living (Roshan et al. 2023).

 In order to address the problems posed by climate change, Climate smart agriculture pledges to restructure and reposition agricultural development.
 The CSA framework offers a framework for evaluating livelihood assets' functions and the ways in which structures and procedures of policy influence them, together with the technologies required for restorative agricultural transformation.
 CSA aims to strengthen connections between global, national, and local agricultural players by speeding up the synergies for adaptation and mitigation across different scales.
 Consequently, CSA provides a triple win effect that can consistently boost agricultural productivity, incomes, and climate change resilience while reducing or even eradicating greenhouse gas emissions.
 This supports the achievement of national food security and sustainable development objectives and presents a strategy for addressing challenges in global agricultural development (Thornton et al. 2018).